 Right-click on the unallocated space and choose "Create".

-After the disk surface test, you can locate all the bad sectors on your hard drive.
+After a disk surface test, you can locate all the bad sectors on your hard drive.

 Step 1.
 Click on the Windows icon and choose "Settings."